 The Somerset & Dorset Railway Trust is dedicated to preserving the memory of the railway which ran from Bath to Bournemouth, with branches to Wells, Bridgwater and Burnham-On-Sea.
 The line closed in 1966 as a result of the Beeching Report.
 It is still one of the best loved of the lines which are no longer running, with memories of steam trains climbing the Mendip hills carrying both passengers and freight, many of which were captured on film by legendary photographer Ivo Peters.
-A number of Ivo’s books and films, now on DVD, are available in the Trust’s shop at Washford along with many other books, items of interest and hot and cold drinks.
-The Trust owns S&DJR 7F steam engine No. 88, which regularly works trains on the West Somerset Railway, and a Peckett 0-4-0 steam locomotive called Kilmersdon,which once operated at a colliery of that name on the North Somerset Coalfield.
-So why not come along to Washford and see what’s on offer, you may even decide to join us!
+The Trust owns S&DJR 7F steam engine No. 88, which regularly works trains on the Mid-Hants Railway, and a Peckett 0-4-0 steam locomotive called Kilmersdon, which was the last steam locomotive to work the Somerset Coalfield.

 Funds raised may be used to …

 We are currently raising funds generally to assist the Trust into a new future, now that we have to leave the site at Washford.